datastax/astrapy/README.md

 #### Event observers with context manager

-When logging does not suffice, you can use the **Event Observer API**, i.e. attach an observer to the hierarchy of objects issuing HTTP requests, such as a `DataAPIClient` or a `Collection`.
+When logging does not suffice, you can use the **Event Observer API**, i.e. attach an observer to the main astrapy class hierarchy (clients, databases, tables/collections; plus the admin classes).

 Events are, for example, errors and warnings, as well as requests sent and responses received.